How to Get Mineral Sunscreen Out of Clothes: Bye, Stains

 Posted by Mama Sol on - Last updated on

 Mineral sunscreen is an excellent and safe choice for sun protection, especially for those with sensitive skin and pregnant or nursing mamas.
 Admittedly, it does have a frustrating downside—it can leave stubborn white or yellow stains on clothes.
+Whether it's a smudge on your favorite yoga pants or you're figuring out how to get sunscreen out of fabric like your car’s upholstery, we’ve got your back.

 This happens because mineral sunscreens contain active ingredients like titanium dioxide and zinc oxide, which are difficult to wash out completely.
 Additionally, many mineral sunscreens have oil-based formulas that further contribute to staining.